 The two parts of the CMA exam are as follows:

 Each part contains 100 multiple-choice questions (MCQs), which you will have 3 hours to complete.
 In addition, both parts include two essay questions that you have an hour to complete.
-Your final CMA score comes from both the MCQs (75%) and the essays (25%).
+Your final CMA score comes from the MCQs (75%) and the essays (25%).

 So in total, you have 4 hours to complete each part of the CMA exam.
 And while waiting for your CMA exam results, you can be sure to meet the education and work requirements.
 Afterward, you will be able to apply for your CMA credential.

-In order to get your CMA credential, you must have certain levels of education and work experience.
+To get your CMA credential, you must have certain levels of education and work experience.
 Specifically, you need to meet the following educational requirements:

 However, your degree does not have to specifically be in accounting.
 Of course, if you study accounting or a related field in college, passing the CMA exam could be a little easier.